Fire Safety & Occupant Load

 This guideline explains the provisions for occupant loads in the BC Building Code and the BC Fire Code.
-There may be other external factors that affect occupant loads for a building or parts of a building, such as municipal bylaws and Liquor Control and Licensing Branch, these are not included within the scope of this document.
+There may be other external factors that affect occupant loads for a building or parts of a building, such as municipal bylaws and Liquor and Cannabis Regulation Branch, these are not included within the scope of this document.
 These other factors may be more restrictive than the building or fire code but they cannot permit a higher occupant load than the fire code.

 The BC Building Code occupant load is based on the intended use as determined by the designer.
 The occupant load determined under the fire code is the maximum number of people permitted in a space under any condition.

-Relationship between the Building and Fire Codes
+Relationship between the Building & Fire Codes